NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 The camera centers computed by the two methods won't agree, because the RPC camera model does not store the true camera center.
 ASP then substitutes it with an estimated point on the ray from the the true camera center to the ground.
+This disagreement is not an issue in practice.

 See :numref:`nextsteps` for a discussion about various speed-vs-quality choices.